 - In 2009, Wascana Centre brought in equipment to remove a large area of Caragana from the west side of the HCA.
 This area is being restored to a grassland ecosystem. - In 2010, native shrubs and trees were planted on the east side of the HCA to replace the Caragana removed in 2009.
-Species included Green Ash (Fraxinus pennsylvanica), Manitoba Maple (Acer negundo), and Saskatoon (Amelanchier alnafolia). - Selective moving of Western Snowberry (Symphoricarpos occidentalis) was conducted in the fall of 2012 to reduce the density of this shrub in the HCA, which will increase use of grassland songbirds like Savannah Sparrows. - In 2012, two volunteer pulls where organized to attempt to reduce the Purple Loosestrife in the marsh areas of the HCA.
-Wascana Centre will continue to remove this noxious weed in the future. - In 2012, to allow natural grazing Wascana Centre Authority and Friends of Wascana Marsh, brought a herd of goats into the HCA.
+Species included Green Ash (Fraxinus pennsylvanica), Manitoba Maple (Acer negundo), and Saskatoon (Amelanchier alnafolia). - Selective mowing of Western Snowberry (Symphoricarpos occidentalis) was conducted in the fall of 2012 to reduce the density of this shrub in the HCA, which will increase use of grassland songbirds like Savannah Sparrows. - Since 2012, volunteer pulls have been organized to attempt to reduce the Purple Loosestrife in the marsh areas of the HCA and surrounding areas. - From 2012-2015, Wascana Centre and Friends of Wascana Marsh, brought a herd of goats into the HCA to graze naturally.
 The goats specifically targeted the caragana and weed species on the west side of the HCA.
-Plans are in place to have the goats return during the summer of 2013.
+In this time the area was cleared of Caragana and is mowed in the fall to maintain any potential spread - In 2018, Black-margined Loosestrife Beetles were released to combat the Purple Loosestrife in the park.
+The release was a success with the beetles feeding on the plant immediately, preventing some from flowering and going to seed.
+The population overwintered successfully and have continued to grow and spread throughout the park.

 Thanks for visiting the Habitat Conservation Area!

-If you have any questions or would like to report any unique observations from your tour, please email Wascana Centre's Naturalist at naturalist@wascana.ca
+If you have any questions or would like to report any unique observations from your tour, please email Wascana Centre at wascanainfo@gov.sk.ca.